 The Estonian Academy of Arts Faculty of Design MA programme, Design and Crafts, delivered in English, runs in tandem with the existing Disain ja rakenduskunst programme delivered in Estonian.
-The students enter a common programme but also select a discipline: ceramics, glass art and design, jewellery and blacksmithing, textile design, leather art and accessory design or fashion design.
+The students enter a common programme but also select a discipline: ceramics, glass, jewellery and blacksmithing, textile design, accessory design or fashion design.

 The aim of the Design and Crafts MA programme is to prepare students for professional practice through realistic and close cooperation at various levels and with various cooperation partners in the field, and by identifying their own position (in the community, society, design field, global economy, natural environment and other contexts).
 The programme provides students with as many real life situations as possible via case studies of practising professionals and emerging practitioners.